-Mauricio Pauly's practice combines composition for hybrid instrumental/electronic ensembles, sound design, and live performance.
+Mauricio Pauly is a composer, improviser and producer of hybrid (instrumental/electronic/amplified) music.
 As an active cross-disciplinary collaborator, his work includes numerous projects with writers, designers, programmers and theatre-makers.

 His music has been featured by festivals that include Ultima Festival (Norway, 2011), Warsaw Autumn (Poland, 2013), Darmstadt International Summer Courses (Germany, 2010/12/14/16), Le Bruit de la Musique (France, 2014), Images Sonores Festival (Belgium, 2015), Bludenzer Tage zeitgemäßer Musik (Austria, 2016) and Open Ears Festival (Canada 2018).